Soccer-Argentines hoping for Messi-Guardiola reunion at City | Sports-Games

 The news that Lionel Messi wants to leave Barcelona may have shocked the football world but his fellow Argentines back his decision and they are excited by growing reports of a reunion with coach Pep Guardiola at Manchester City.

-One of Argentina's top newspapers reported Messi has decided to move to Manchester and will talk with Guardiola to help hasten the move.
-"The football there is spectacular and can adapt to what I want," Messi told a close friend, according to La Nacion.
+One of Argentina's top newspapers reported that Messi believes his time in Barcelona is over and has decided to move to Manchester.
+La Nacion said Messi was planning to talk with Guardiola to help hasten a move to England.

-"It hurts me deep in my soul but that's it," he reportedly said of leaving Barcelona, his only professional club.
-"The cycle is complete."
-That news, if true, sits well with fans in Messi's homeland.
+However, Barcelona vowed not to let go of their prize asset for nothing and a Spanish sports lawyer warned any move could involve considerable legal wrangling over Messi's contract with the Catalan club.
+The growing number of reports linking him with Manchester City sat well with fans in Messi's homeland.

 "It seems to me this is the moment for him to abandon the comfort zone that he was in," Gustavo Lopez, a customs official walking in central Buenos Aires, told Reuters.
 "This is a challenge for him.
 "For me, he has to go to Manchester City with Kun (Sergio) Aguero and Pep Guardiola.
 I think he should do it, the time is right to try and see if he can play somewhere else because until now he has always done well where he was, so let’s now see if he can do it somewhere else."